 Westlight is on the top floor of The William Vale hotel, and the view here makes most other rooftops feel like subway stops that sit above ground.
 It’s the perfect place to celebrate a birthday or the fact that your summer no longer involves explaining the difference between East, West, and Greenwich Village to an out-of-towner.
 Just make sure to book a table in advance.
 You aren’t the only one who enjoys sitting on a couch while staring at the Manhattan skyline.

-The Soho location of Arlo Roof Top (or A.R.T. for short) has string lights, graffiti art, and a decent view of the Hudson River.
+The Soho location of Arlo Roof Top (or A.R.T. for short) has string lights, graffiti art, and a pretty nice view of the Hudson River.
 Plus, the patio here is huge, and it doesn’t get quite as busy as some other rooftops downtown.
 So if you want to sip a frozen drink and listen to loud electronic music without having to wait in a line to do it, this place is a great option.
 A.R.T.
 Soho is taking walk-ins, but you can also book a table online.

 We understand that an upscale rooftop with bottle service, a circus theme, and a mini-golf course isn’t going to work for everyone.
-But if you’re looking for a fun place to get socially-distant drinks with a view, you can try this spot on top of the Moxy Hotel in Times Square.
+But if you’re looking for a fun place to get drinks with a view, you can try this spot on top of the Moxy Hotel in Times Square.
 Magic Hour also offers rooftop brunch on weekends, and while you don’t need to make a reservation to enjoy it, it’s probably a good idea.

 If you didn’t know that Restoration Hardware (yes, the luxury furniture store) opened a massive rooftop restaurant in the Meatpacking District, surprise.
 This is it.
 RH Rooftop is a huge restaurant with chandeliers, shrubbery, and pricey American food.
 Make a reservation in advance, so you won’t need to pass the time on a couch that costs as much as a new car.